Research Summary - 3

 Significance:

 Dairy cattle that developed metritis have lower levels of predictive antimicrobial BGCs compared to healthy animals.
+Identification of antimicrobial BGCs has prognostic potential for metritis.
 Additional genomic and phenotypic analysis is warranted to further characterize the antimicrobial properties of the microbiota inhabiting the bovine reproductive tract microbiome postpartum.